ibm-cloud-docs/Cloudant/tutorials/create_bmxapp_createapp.md

 -   The [toolkits](create_bmxapp_appenv.html#toolkits) for managing Cloud Foundry-based {{site.data.keyword.cloud_notm}} applications.
 -   A ['starter' application pack](create_bmxapp_appenv.html#starter), containing initial configuration and code template files.

->   **Note**: No attempt was made to create _efficient_ Python code for this tutorial.
+No attempt was made to create _efficient_ Python code for this tutorial.
 The intention is to show simple and easy-to-understand working code that you can learn from and apply for your own applications.
-    Also,
-    no attempt was made to address all possible checks or error conditions.
+Also, no attempt was made to address all possible checks or error conditions.
 Some example checks are included to illustrate some of the techniques.
-    In your applications,
-    check for,
-    and deal with,
-    all warnings or error conditions.
+In your applications, check for, and deal with, all warnings or error conditions.
+{: tip}

 ### Essential files